Namra629/VM-Screen-Commands/README.md

               Inside screen:

-               Ctrl+A then S to split horizontally,
+               Ctrl+A then S to split horizontally

+               Ctrl+A then | to split vertically

-               Ctrl+A then Tab to switch,
+               Ctrl+A then Tab to switch

                Ctrl+A then X to close region